Sidney Lumet: New York City settings

-Use of contemporary Jewish themes
+Use of Jewish themes

-Like other Jewish directors from New York such as Woody Allen, Mel Brooks, and Paul Mazursky, Lumet's characters often spoke overtly about controversial issues of the times.
-They felt unconstrained as filmmakers and their art became "filtered through their Jewish consciousness", wrote film historian David Desser.
-Lumet, like the others, sometimes turned to Jewish themes in order to develop ethnic sensibilities that were characteristic of contemporary American culture, by dynamically highlighting its "unique tensions and cultural diversity".
+Like other Jewish directors from New York, such as Woody Allen, Mel Brooks and Paul Mazursky, Lumet's characters often speak overtly about controversial issues of the times.
+They felt unconstrained as filmmakers, and their art became "filtered through their Jewish consciousness", wrote film historian David Desser.
+Lumet, like the others, sometimes turned to Jewish themes to develop ethnic sensibilities that were characteristic of American culture, by dynamically highlighting its "unique tensions and cultural diversity".
 This was partly reflected in Lumet's preoccupation with city life.
-His film A Stranger Among Us (1992), for example, is the story of a woman undercover police officer and her experiences in a Hasidic community within New York City.
+A Stranger Among Us (1992), for example, is the story of a woman undercover police officer and her experiences in a Hasidic community in New York City.

 The subject of "guilt", explains Desser, dominates many of Lumet's films.
-From his first feature film, 12 Angry Men (1957), in which a jury must decide the guilt or innocence of a young man, to Q&A (1990), in which a lawyer must determine the question of guilt and responsibility on the part of a maverick policeman, guilt is a common thread which runs through many of his films.
-In a film like Murder on the Orient Express (1974), all of the suspects are guilty.
+From his first feature film, 12 Angry Men (1957), in which a jury must decide the guilt or innocence of a young man, to Q&A (1990), in which a lawyer must determine the question of guilt and responsibility of a maverick policeman, guilt is a common thread that runs through many of his films.
+In Murder on the Orient Express (1974), all of the suspects are guilty.

-His films were also characterized by a strong emphasis on family life, often showing tensions within the family.
-This emphasis on the family included "surrogate families", as in the police trilogy consisting of Serpico (1973), Prince of the City (1981), and Q & A. An "untraditional family" is also portrayed in Dog Day Afternoon (1975).
+His films are also characterized by a strong emphasis on family life, often showing tensions within the family.
+This emphasis on the family included "surrogate families", as in the police trilogy consisting of Serpico (1973), Prince of the City (1981), and Q&A. An "untraditional family" is also portrayed in Dog Day Afternoon (1975).